payamyek/portfolio-site/README.md

 npm run start
 ```

 <h2>💻 Built with</h2>

 Technologies used in the project:

+* Preact.js (3Kb Alternative to React.js)
-*   TailwindCSS
+* Tailwind CSS
 * JavaScript
 * Vercel
-*   React.js
+* Markdown

 <h2>🛡️ License:</h2>

-This project is licensed under the MIT
+This project is licensed under the MIT license